ZucM/ZucM/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning different Web Technologies Stack.
-- 🔭 I’m currently working on building up my programming fundamentals and improving my Problem Solving skills.
+- 🔭 Also I'm well-versed with Data Structures and Algorithms and always working on my Problem Solving skills.
-- 🌱 I’m currently learning different Web Technologies.
-- 💬 Ask me about C++.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ikaransingh/)